There Be Mature Content Here

 “Fabulous!”
 I call out to her.
 Although, like ‘lodge’, I’m unfamiliar with her unit of measurement.
 I turn to Kinixys and whisper, “What’s the universal volume of an elephant?”

-I see.
-This elephant creature must be compact in stature, because human doorways are short and narrow.
+But I’m thinking that this elephant creature must be compact in stature, because human doorways are short and narrow.

 “Ah.”
 I nod agreeably, even though the in-progress-bolthole is way larger than an elephant.
 “But still, the bolthole should be bigger.
 Right?”